-By delivering science-backed better alternatives to continued smoking, PMI is embracing a smoke-free future.
+By delivering science-backed better alternatives to continued smoking, PMI is embracing a

 “Embracing science for better” describes both society’s attitude toward critical issues and PMI’s ambitions for a world without cigarettes.
 Facts and science, once a backdrop, are taking the lead in helping society understand and meet global challenges.
 Science is helping us build better, do better, and be better as we advance toward a smoke-free future.
 The public called for change and PMI is delivering it.